AmandaEMK/project-one/README.md

 ## Testing

 I was not able to automate any of the testing seeing as the website itself and my skills are on a very basic level.
-I did test the website on a range of different screen sizes using
-Chrome dev tools in a structured way (top to bottom basically) to make sure there were no function hindering bugs or major design flaws on any screen size, but put my main focus on making it look good on iPhone 6 and screens bigger than that.
+I did test the website on a range of different screen sizes using Chrome dev tools in a structured way (see below) to make sure there were no function hindering bugs or major design flaws on any screen size, but put my main focus on making it look good on iPhone 6 and screens bigger than that.
-The CSS and HTML has been tested using [W3C Developer tools](https://w3c.github.io/developers/tools/).

 ### This is the process I went through to test my website

 1. Menu:
     1. Click all links to verify that they work and bring you to the right section
-    2. Also verify that where they bring you makes sense visually (no white spaces before section clicked etc)
+    2. On smaller screens, verify that the drop down menu works

 1. About
     1. Verify that photos and text align properly and that the right band member photo/photos are displayed on the right screen sizes